Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience: Model

+In Bayesian statistics (e.g.~\cite{bernardo}) statistical inference is made on the basis of a probability density on the unknown random variables.
+Before any data are observed, one needs to formulate a prior probability density on the unknown random variables and to specify a probabilty model on the data given these unknown random variables.
+There is then a conditional probability mechanism called Bayes theorem that enables one to combine the data model with the prior to give a probability density on the unknown random variables; the posterior density.
+Statistical inference, such as parameter estimation can be based upon the posterior density, for instance by computing posterior expectations.
+In many cases of interest the latter cannot be computed but can be numerically approximated by sampling from the posterior; see \cite{monte} for an introduction to Bayesian computation.

-In this case one can be more concrete and we shall now demonstrate.
-Let $p_{\theta}(\dif x_t\mid x_{t-1})$ denote the Markov transition of the process $\{X_t\}_{t\in[0,T]}$ (as the process is now a L\'evy driven stochastic differential equation) then the posterior probability measure can be written
+In our case the unknown random variables are $x_{1:T}$ (recall the initial value is known i.e.~$x_0=x_0^*$) and the parameters $(\theta,\phi)$.
+We have already formulated a model for $x_{1:T}$ via \eqref{eq:rode} and we let $\nu:=(\theta,\phi)^{\top}$ and $\pi_{\textrm{pr}}$ be a prior probability density on $\Theta\times\Phi$.
+Let $p_{\theta}(x_t\mid x_{t-1})$ denote the Markov transition density of the process $\{X_t\}_{t\in[0,T]}$ (as the process is a L\'evy driven stochastic differential equation) which is assumed to exist.
+If there is no transition density the posterior can be formulated using a measure theoretic approach which we do not, for simplicity.
+The posterior probability density can be written

-where $\dif \nu$ is the dominating measure of the prior (often Lebesgue).
-In practice, we simply work with the time discretized transition $p_{\theta}^l(\dif x_t\mid x_{t-1})$ where $l$ is the index for time discretization that can be simulated (for instance) using \eqref{eq:disc1} and denote the resulting posterior $\pi^l$.
+In practice, we simply work with the time discretized transition $p_{\theta}^l(x_t\mid x_{t-1})$ where $l$ is the index for time discretization that can be simulated (for instance) using \eqref{eq:disc1} and denote the resulting posterior $\pi^l$.
 The objective is now to sample from $\pi^l$ in order to approximate expectations w.r.t.~it.